ma7madfawzy/TODO-Notes/README.md

 # News App 🗞

-News App is a simple news app 🗞️ which uses [NewsAPI](https://newsapi.org/) to fetch top news headlines from the API.
+TODO Notes App is a simple notes app 🗞️ which uses ROOM to fetch top news headlines from the API with a reminder option using Alarm Manager.
 The main aim of this app is to be a leading example of how to build Modern Android applications for all Android Developers

 The codebase focuses 👓 on following key things:
 - Code structuring, style and comments 🗡